xingsy97/webpubsub-graphql-subscribe/README.md

 # webpubsub-graphql-subscribe

 ## Introduction
-[Microsoft Azure WebPub](https://docs.microsoft.com/en-us/azure/azure-web-pubsub/overview) is a real-time messaging cloud service.
+[Microsoft Azure Web PubSub](https://docs.microsoft.com/en-us/azure/azure-web-pubsub/overview) is a real-time messaging cloud service.
 In GraphQL, `subscriptions` are long-lasting GraphQL read operations that can update their result whenever a particular server-side event occurs.
 And it is usually implemented with WebSocket protocol.

 Firstly, this package helps developers use Microsoft Azure WebPub service to avoid server-side maintenance of WebSocket connections between users clients and GraphQL server caused by `subscriptions` query from clients.